caedencode/chatgpt-lag-fixer/README.md

 If you want to run the extension locally or modify the code, follow the instructions for your browser below.

 #### 📦 For Google Chrome (and Edge/Brave)
-1. Download or clone this repository:
+1. Download or clone this repository after forking it:
    ```bash
    git clone https://github.com/<YOUR_GH_ACCOUNT_NAME>/chatgpt-lag-fixer.git
    ```